ihilerio/AgentAggregatorAndClassifier/README.md

 4. Execute "npm run start" to execute the server
 5. Open the browser and navigate to "http://localhost:8181 to see the REACT Webapp associated with this sample.
 You can find the distribution code in the "/build" directory.

+REACT APPLICATION

+The source code for the REACT APP can be found under the "ReactApp/src" directory.
+To update it do the following:

+1. Go to that directory
+2. npm run build or react-scripts build
+3. Copy /build directory to the top level Agent directory under repo.

 TEST INPUTS

 You can use the following prompts to test the web app:

-* What is the company that Jeff Bezos founded?
+- What is the company that Jeff Bezos founded?
-* What is the company that Bill Gates founded?
+- What is the company that Bill Gates founded?
-* Amazon
+- Amazon
-* MSFT
+- MSFT
-* Microsoft
+- Microsoft